Opposite of ENDEMIC – 35 Antonyms With Sentence Examples

 Unusual The behavior is endemic to the group.
 The behavior is unusual for the group.

-READ: Opposite of SENSE OF HUMOR - 35 Antonyms With Sentence Examples
+READ: Opposite of AMBIGUITY - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of ENDEMIC